The future about Digital Assistants and Chatbots in SAP S/4HANA Cloud (incl. on premise)

 SAP’s first digital assistant for SAP S/4HANA Cloud was SAP CoPilot, integrated in the SAP Fiori screens of SAP S/4HANA Cloud.
 This tool supported both human-machine interactions (with chatbots named “Stories”) and human-to-human interaction.
 For the latter, SAP CoPilot was part of the public cloud deployments of SAP S/4HANA Cloud.
 For SAP S/4HANACloud, private edition and for on premise shipments, there was an add-on available.
 This also enabled the users to work with the stories in general.

-The basic functionality of SAP CoPilot is still available in SAP S/4HANA Cloud.
-The technical environment (including the three-tier architecture of SAP S/4HANA Cloud and the technical architecture of SAP Business Technology Platform (SAP BTP) has evolved and is now leading to a next level version of SAP Conversational AI, which will then host all concepts mentioned so far, and going beyond this.
+The basic functionality of SAP CoPilot is still available in SAP S/4HANA Cloud, private edition, and SAP S/4HANA (and in 2 System Landscape deployments or SAP S/4HANA Cloud, public edition).
+The technical environment (including the three-tier architecture of SAP S/4HANA Cloud and the technical architecture of SAP Business Technology Platform (SAP BTP) has evolved and is now leading to a next level version of a digital assistant for multiple SAP applications, which will then host all concepts mentioned so far, and going beyond this.

 Strategy moving forward